Apparently, psychologists struggle with procrastination too.

-At least that's what one would conclude from a recent PsyBlog review of all the studies that have been done on putting things off and how to stop.
-With all this work on the subject, you would have to assume that psychologists must have personal as well as professional motivations to find a cure for procrastination.
-So what have the scientists come up with that business owners can put to use?
-They offer no shortage of tips.
+At least that's one possible conclusion from a recent PsyBlog review of all the studies that have been done on putting things off and how to stop.
+With all this work on the subject, you'd have to assume that psychologists have personal as well as professional motivations for finding a cure for procrastination.
+So what have they come up with that business owners can put to use?
+Here are five of their top tips.

 Big tasks can be terrifying, so we put them off.
 By taking that huge job and breaking it down into its first few concrete tasks, you can reduce your fear and help yourself get started.
 So instead of thinking, I have to finish giant Project X, think, I have to email so-and-so to see if she can meet to discuss the design parameters next Tuesday.
 The former is scary.
 The latter is patently doable.